ethan-l-chen-24/HomeMade-Search-Engine/README.md

     - finally, the support of my friends and family.
 Ryan and Jason, you are the men.

 It is worth noting that
-    - Even though I was deducted from for placing my data in a folder called data, __I DECIDED TO CONTINUE USING IT__ in order to avoid changing to much code
+    - Even though I was deducted from for placing my data in a folder called data, __I DECIDED TO CONTINUE USING IT__ in order to avoid changing too much code, and I decided to continue building the filepath in the same way I did in previous labs.
+I know that it is better to not have that hardcoded path, but it made inputting into the terminal much much nicer
     - I did not actually use Backus-Naur form, but I implemented the same logic to merge and intersect countersets
     - I also included a `-DDEBUG` tag on my makefile, as well as all of my debugging code inside my file.
 This was useful to me and I thought the TAs may like to see it.
 However, for the proper output, make sure that this is toggled OFF.
 The same goes with my unittesting flag, `-DUNITTEST`.
 The Unit test methods are included at the bottom of querier.c, from lines 800 on.